matthieucadiot/IVP-Cheb.jl/README.md

 # Equations under study

 We present some numerical details for the applications presented in Section 4 in [[1]](https://arxiv.org/abs/2403.10450).
+Each PDE is defined on the torus (in space) and we prove constructively the existence of solutions to IVPs for a given initial data.

 ## The 2D Navier-Stokes equations
 The 2D Navier-Stokes equation for the vorticity reads